atharv2348/Recipe-App-/README.md

 the app utilizes the MealDB API for recipe data and displays recipes in a visually appealing Masonry grid layout.

 ## Features

-Recipe Browsing: Explore a variety of recipes displayed in a Masonry-style grid.
+**Recipe Browsing**: Explore a variety of recipes displayed in a Masonry-style grid.
-Search Recipes: Find recipes by entering keywords or ingredients.
+**Search Recipes**: Find recipes by entering keywords or ingredients.
-Recipe Details: View detailed instructions, ingredients, and other information for each recipe.
+**Recipe Details**: View detailed instructions, ingredients, and other information for each recipe.

 ## Getting Started